The Benefits of Insulation

 A properly insulated home immediately reduces the need for energy usage and results in significant savings.
 A properly insulated, and maintained system significantly reduces energy costs, which saves money and protects the environment.
 An unbelievable amount of energy is lost through attics, crawlspaces and air leak penetrations around doors and windows.
 As well as electrical and plumbing penetrations that penetrate the attic plane.
 It seems to be one of those maintenance things that never gets done—until somebody can demonstrate what it is costing to ignore the uninsulated home.

-A properly installed insulation system immediately reduces the need for high energy lost through the attic plane and results in significant savings.
+Another insulation benefit is that a properly installed insulation system immediately reduces the need for high energy lost through the attic plane and results in significant savings.
 One of certified energy auditors can document the actual Btu/dollars savings and calculate potential savings with an insulation and air sealing upgrade.

 - Impressive Return on Investment: Insulation Is a Quick Payback

 - Reduced energy cost means improved return on investment